Introduction: Grease Fire Safety Sticker

 Obviously the sticker couldn't be very elaborate, so I needed to constrain myself to the basic message.
 Step 2 in this Instructable documents these design considerations, i.e. why I designed the pictogram as it is.

 The sticker is meant to be placed in a kitchen and it is available for purchase through Openproducts' shop at Etsy's.
-A high-resolution version of the sticker is also available through this Instructable (free download of the source file and a high-resolution image file).
+A high-resolution version of the sticker is also available through this Instructable.

 This Instructable 'Grease Fire Sticker' was first published on 7 September 2015, see Step 6 where the Creative Commons 'Attribution' (CC BY 4.0) license of this Instructable is explained.

 The sticker is made available in this Instructable in two file formats.
-Step 3 provides the image in Scalable Vector Graphics (SVG), an editable file type and Step 5 in Portable Network Graphics (PNG).
+Step 3 provides the source of the image in Scalable Vector Graphics (SVG), an editable file type and Step 5 in Portable Network Graphics (PNG).
 Both files have a high resolution and may be printed for any purpose.

-This Instructable 'Grease Fire Sticker' has been submitted to the Instructables 'Safety Challenge'.
+This Instructable 'Grease Fire Sticker' has been submitted to the Instructables 'Safety Challenge' (2015).

 Back now to the story of my friend: recovery took quite a while and has been painful.
 I gave the first copy of the sticker as a present, which has made at least one kitchen now a safer place.